timescale/docs/use-timescale/data-tiering/index.md

 alt="Timescale Tiered Storage architecture"
 />

-This low-cost bottomless storage tier is designed for data that is rarely accessed and has lower performance requirements.
+This object storage tier is designed for data that is rarely accessed and has lower performance requirements.
 For example, it is a great solution to keep old data for long periods of time (even forever) for auditing or reporting purposes without incurring the higher costs or data size limitations of our high-performance storage tier.